silencial/silencial.github.io/content/posts/catalan-numbers.md

 - Each single term $x$ is well-parenthesized.
 - If $A$ and $B$ are well-parenthesized, then $(AB)$ is well-parenthesized.

-We can see that if the $n+1$ variables are deleted from a well-parenthesized product, the $n$ pairs of parentheses that remain must be a well-formed sequence of parentheses, but not the other way around.
+We can see that if all the $n+1$ variables are deleted from a well-parenthesized product, the $n$ pairs of parentheses that remain must be a well-formed sequence of parentheses, but not the other way around.

 The number of well-parenthesized products of $n+1$ variables is the Catalan number $c_n$.